Hardware Recommendations for DaVinci Resolve

 What CPU is best for color grading and editing in DaVinci Resolve?

-Fusion was integrated into DaVinci Resolve relatively recently, and currently is quite a bit different than the rest of Resolve.
+Fusion was integrated into DaVinci Resolve relatively recently and currently is quite a bit different than the rest of Resolve.
 Here, you are better off with a CPU that has a high frequency than one with a lot of cores.
-In fact, even the AMD Ryzen 7 5800X will easily match or outperform any Intel X-series or AMD Threadripper CPU.

 Do more CPU cores make DaVinci Resolve faster?